SEBR-0429/u4_lesson_django_intro/README.md

   pipenv run django-admin startproject tunr_django .
   ```

+PC / Winows, remove 'pipenv run' and start the command with 'django-admin'

   > Make sure you put the . on the end!
 This creates the project in the current directory instead of creating a new subfolder.

   Let's break down this command, because there are a few parts to it: